1 About

 caption = rmdParams$plotCap)

-Figure 7.3: Mean renewable generation by year and season
+Figure 7.3: Mean half-hourly renewable generation by year and season

 ggplot2::ggplot(gbGenMix_dt, aes(x = RENEWABLE, y = GENERATION)) +